drewcassidy/drewcassidy.github.io/_posts/2019-5-4-Photorealistic-Particles.md

 ---
 title: Making Realistic Particle Effects From Photos
 image: setup-small.jpg
+description: Using photography to generate particle textures for Kerbal Space Program modding
 tags: KSP restock gamedev
 ---
 While working on drills for ReStock I realized I needed some particle effects for when the drills are in use.
 I wanted the effect of small rocks being kicked up from the ground and falling back down, but my attempts at a texture for the rocks all ended up looking more like potatos.